StevenSmiley/aws-cdk/packages/@aws-cdk/aws-wafv2/README.md

 The `@aws-cdk/aws-wafv2` package contains constructs for deploying AWS WAF web access control lists (ACLs).

 Here is a minimal deployable WebACL definition.
+You must set the scope for either CloudFront or regional resources.
 ```ts
 const webAcl = new wafv2.WebACL(this, 'WebAcl', {
   scope: wafv2.Scope.REGIONAL,